-PATENTS - Continuous innovation is at the heart of global competitiveness for U.S. auto parts manufacturers, from game-changing new technologies and break-through manufacturing techniques, to ever constant improvement of existing products.
-As innovation in automotive technology is moving at an increasingly rapid pace, the reliance on new products and emerging technologies will expand.
-For many small companies, patent protection prevents competitors from simply copying their innovations, and aids in attracting investor capital needed to grow, to build market share, and to create jobs.
+PATENTS - Continuous innovation is at the heart of global competitiveness for U.S. pleasure boat manufacturers, from game-changing new devices and break-through manufacturing techniques, to ever constant improvement of existing products.
+As nations expand their middle class with growing disposable income, the demand for innovative pleasure boats will expand.
+For many small companies, patent protection prevents competitors from simply copying their innovations, and aids in attracting investor capital needed to grow, build market share, and create jobs.
 For U.S. small businesses trying to compete in global markets, securing patent protection overseas can be a critical precondition to successfully internationalizing and developing into the productivity powerhouses of tomorrow.
 The Patent Cooperation Treaty (PCT) allows U.S. businesses to file for a patent in 151 countries with one international patent application.